Quick links on this page:

 So we've decided to wake up the anarchist in every writer across the planet, and invite them to misuse their prepostitions wantonly.

-The idea for this challenge was conceived by Heather.
+The idea for this challenge was conceived by Alice Creed.

 When you're stuck for inspiration, you can use current events to spark your imagination.
 Fear, humour, exasperation, disbelief etc. are emotions often felt when hearing the news.
 Using a topical theme can inspire a writer, give a story focus and, therefore, interest the reader.